PlayFab/consuldotnet/README.md

 ### Semaphore

 Semaphore is used to implement a distributed semaphore using the Consul KV primitives.
-It is an implementaiton of the [Consul Semaphore ](https://www.consul.io/docs/guides/semaphore.html) guide.
+It is an implementation of the [Consul Semaphore ](https://www.consul.io/docs/guides/semaphore.html) guide.

 ## Using with .NET Core and Mono